EXPLAINER-Luton Airport runway meltdown shows airports vulnerable to climate change

 EXPLAINER-The health risks of extreme heat

-(Reporting by Jamie Freed in Sydney; additional reporting by David Shepardson and Paul Sandle in Farnborough, England; Editing by Josephine Mason and David Evans)
+(Reporting by Jamie Freed in Sydney; additional reporting by David Shepardson and Paul Sandle in Farnborough, England; Editing by Josephine Mason, David Evans and Lincoln Feast.)

 ((Jamie.Freed@thomsonreuters.com;))